mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 Further the CONNECT-IP request MUST contain the IP-Protocol header and MAY contain the Conn-ID header.

+Request use of stable (provide stream ID of active CONNECT request) or different IP addresses (new HTTP header).

 ## IP-Protocol Header for CONNECT-IP

 In order to construct the IP header the MASQUE server needs to fill the "Protocol" field